cloudfauj/cloudfauj/docs/concepts.md

 ## Architecture
 Cloudfauj follows a client-server architecture.

+The client is used by humans or deployment systems like Jenkins to make requests to the server.
+The Server does all the heavy-lifting to manage infrastructure.

 ### Server
 Server is the first thing you launch after downloading Cloudfauj.

 It is responsible for creating, managing and tracking resources in the cloud.
 It contains data & logs of all past and ongoing deployments.
+The server maintains all its data inside a single [data directory](./getting-started.md#configuration).

 See [Getting Started](./getting-started.md#server) on how to launch a server.

 ### Client
-A Cloudfauj client lets you send commands to the server to create and manage environments, deploy applications and get information from the system.
+A Cloudfauj client lets you send commands to the server to [create and manage environments](./create-env.md), [deploy applications](./deploy-app.md) and get information about them.

 As of this writing, Cloudfauj provides a commandline client only.
 This can either be invoked manually by devs or ops or it can be integrated into a CI/CD pipeline such as jenkins.